Joseph Kavaruganda: Legal career

-On 4 August 1993 the Rwandan government and the RPF signed the Arusha Accords to end the Rwandan Civil War.
+On 4 August 1993, the Rwandan government and the RPF signed the Arusha Accords to end the Rwandan Civil War.
 Kavaruganda had assisted in drafting the agreement, which provoked the further ire of Hutu extremists.
-One edition of Kangura displayed a cartoon of him hanging from a tree with copies of the accords below him, captioned with a threat to kill him a bi-ethnic power-sharing government was installed.
+One edition of Kangura displayed a cartoon of him hanging from a tree with copies of the accords below him, captioned with a threat to kill him if a bi-ethnic power-sharing government was installed.
 The Arusha Accords stipulated the investiture of an interim president and transitional government.
 As Chief Justice, Kavaruganda was responsible for swearing-in the officials.
 On the morning of 4 August Habyarimana was sworn in as interim President at the Parliament building, but then suddenly departed before calling up the new prime minister and cabinet to be inaugurated.
 Confused and surprised, Kavaruganda left.
 Habyarimana returned that afternoon with a list of new cabinet members to be sworn in from Hutu extremist parties which had not been agreed upon in the Arusha Accords.
 Having not been formally invited for a second ceremony, Kavaruganda did not appear and the suggested ministers were not sworn-in.
 Habyarimana was infuriated, and thereafter he and his political allies regarded Kavaruganda as an ally of the RPF.

 To assist with implementation of the Arusha Accords, the United Nations established the United Nations Assistance Mission for Rwanda and dispatched an international peacekeeping force to the country.
 In early February 1994 members of the Interahamwe, a Hutu extremist militia, stoned Kavaruganda's car.
 The following day they stormed the Constitutional Court building, but Kavaruganda and his colleagues escaped through his office window.
 On 17 February UNAMIR commander Roméo Dallaire learned that an extremist group known as the Death Escadron was planning to assassinate Tutsi politician Lando Ndasingwa and Kavaruganda.
 In response, Daillaire sent peacekeepers to both men's homes to protect them.
 Kavaruganda, his wife Annonciata, and his two children still living with him felt reassured by their presence.